 Swollen turbinates, which are large bones within the nose, can be resistant to the effects of sprays and other medication.
-If so they can be lasered, either under local anaesthetic using the carbon dioxide laser, a procedure that has to be repeated every 2 years or so, or they can be lasered under general anaesthetic using the Holmium YAG laser, a more permanent procedure.
-Neither operation is painful postoperative.
+If so they can be lasered, either under local anaesthetic or under general anaesthetic using the Holmium YAG laser, a more permanent procedure than its predecessor (turbinectomy), called turbinoplasty.
+This is not painful postoperatively and can be done as a lunchtime procedure under local anaesthetic (return to work straight away).
 There is some congestion for a few days post op.

 Large adenoids are easily treated by an operation called adenoidectomy, which is performed under a short general anaesthetic.